 with the fishes.

-And I'm not even one of those
+And I'm not even one

-who are paid to talk—
+who is paid to talk—

 I do it out of pure altruistic